-The Secretary of the Air Force established a system of clemency and parole under Sections 952 and 953, Title 10, U.S.C., to consider clemency and parole requests with sentences to confinement of a year or more.
+The Secretary of the Air Force established a system of clemency and parole under 10 U.S.C. §§ 952-953 respectively, to foster the safe and appropriate release of military inmates under terms consistent with inmate rehabilitation, societal needs, and victim rights and interests.
 An inmate is generally eligible for parole after serving one-third of a sentence or six months, whichever is greater.
 These inmates first meet a disposition board convened at their confinement facility.